ecilasun/NekoIchi/README.md

 ## TODO:

+- Implement GDB debugger stub (hardware support exists and should be adequate for a UART debug interface)
-- Support gradient/barycentric generation for triangle primitives
+- Support gradient/barycentric generation for triangle primitives on the GPU
 - Support fixed point (8.4?
-8.8?) for primitive rasterizer
+8.8?) for primitive rasterizer on the GPU
 - Allow for coordinates outside the view so that the GPU can clip (currently, CPU must clip before sending otherwise triangles will get deformed)
-- Possibly port back to Spartan 7 instead of using a Zynq-7000 board (only chosen because of larger logic count and larger internal BRAM)
-- Tackle more features for the GPU such as texturing / alpha blending (stretch goal)
 - Add audio support
 - Add button input support
-- Connect more board IOs to memory mapped addresses (buttons/LEDs/GPIO/Ethernet)
-- Start using the HyperRAM module for more storage (because DDR3 uses way too many LUTs/FFs)
+- Tackle more features for the GPU such as texturing / alpha blending (stretch goal)
+- Add back support for the DDR3 SDRAM or the HyperRAM module, whichever doesn't break the design.
+Otherwise expand the BRAM, or move to a board with an SRAM + simple SDRAM on board